CoffeeBridge: Bridging Knowledge to the Field

 WP5: Research on historic sources and archives

-WP6: Integration of the results in order to formulate policy advice and a tool for the rehabilitation of the coffee cultivation in the Tshopo Province.
+Formulating science-based policy advice will provide stakeholders with a tool for the revival of coffee cultivation in the Tshopo Province.

 Website designed by: